Chuma and Susi: Chuma

 Chuma (also written as Chumah or Juma), was born to Chimilengo, who was a proficient fisherman, and Chinjeriapi, Yao people who lived in Kusogwe near Lake Nyassa.
 While still only a boy, he was sold for two bundles of fish to become a Portuguese slave.
 Livingstone understood that Chuma had been sold by his own "Waiyau" (Yao people), but in 1866 Chuma believed that he had been caught and sold by the Mang'anja, and disputed that others had been sold by their own Yao relatives.

 Captives and black slave-drivers, nearing Mbame’s village.

 In July 1861, when Chuma was around 11 years old, he was freed from slavery by Livingstone's expedition and the Universities' Mission to Central Africa (UMCA) led by Bishop Charles MacKenzie.

 The Colonial Office had provided the expedition with Pioneer, a new wooden paddle survey vessel.
 Both the Bishop and Horace Waller of the UMCA helped energetically in getting the ship up the Zambesi and Shire River to Chibisa's village.
 On 15 July they set off on foot for the Shire Highlands.
 Next day, they reached the village of Mbame, where they were approached by "a long line of manacled men, women, and children" being marched along by black slave-drivers who scattered when they saw the Europeans.
 The leader, "a well-known slave of the late Commandant at Tette", had served Livingstone there on the previous expedition.
 He claimed to have bought the slaves, but most said they had been captured in war.
 The expedition freed the slaves, including Chuma, and told them they could now go where they pleased.
 All chose to be attached to the Mission.

-The Bishop set up a Mission Station at Magomero as an interim measure until he had more local knowledge, he "commenced learning the language, Mr. Waller began building, and Mr. Scudamore improvised a sort of infant school for the children".
+MacKenzie set up a Mission Station at Magomero as an interim measure until he had more local knowledge, he "commenced learning the language, Mr. Waller began building, and Mr. Scudamore improvised a sort of infant school for the children".
 The expedition left them and Livingstone extended exploration to Lake Nyassa, but found increasing problems of Portuguese and Zanzibar slave raiding, and conflict between Yao, Kololo, Mang'anja and Ngoni people.
-In January 1862 the Bishop lost his medicine kit and, without quinine, caught malaria and died.
+In January 1862 MacKenzie lost his medicine kit and, without quinine, caught malaria and died.
 On 6 May the UMCA moved its Mission back down to Chibisa's.